Kitware/CMake/Help/variable/CMAKE_VS_WINDOWS_TARGET_PLATFORM_VERSION.rst

 * Otherwise, if :variable:`CMAKE_SYSTEM_VERSION` is set to an available SDK version, that version is selected.

+  .. versionchanged:: 3.27
+    This is disabled by policy :policy:`CMP0149`.

 * Otherwise, CMake uses the latest Windows SDK version available.

 The chosen Windows target version number is provided